-The ACJJ traditionally co-sponsors an annual juvenile justice and delinquency prevention conference with DCJS.
+The ACJJ traditionally co-sponsors an annual conference on juvenile justice and delinquency prevention with DCJS.
 The conference generally includes diverse topics covering a variety of juvenile justice issues.
-Unfortunately, due budget and travel constraints in state and local agencies throughout the Commonwealth, it was not feasible to hold this conference in FY2009.
+Unfortunately, due to budget and travel constraints in state and local agencies throughout the Commonwealth, it was not feasible to hold this conference in FY2010.